Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 OpenSSL SSL_connect: SSL_ERROR_SYSCALL in connection to github.com:443
 ```

 Git supports three network protocols: `git://...`, `ssh://...`, and `http://...`.
-The SSH tunnel is supposed to be used for push.
-However, if the HTTP proxy is set, the HTTP proxy is used.
+The SSH tunnel is supposed to be used for `git push` command.
+However, if the `http` proxy is set, the `http` proxy will be used.
 Therefore, the above error occurs.
-The solution is to cancel the HTTP proxy and type in the Github project in the local root directory:
+The solution is to cancel the `http` proxy.

+Type in the Github project in the local root directory:

 ## Manual